reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 Let’s understand how we're using each of the installed dependencies:

-* **Express** - This will be used to configure the Express server for REST API.
+* **Express** - We are using Express to configure the application server for REST API.
-* **Cors** - This is used for CORS (Cross-Origin Resource Sharing) configuration between the backend and the frontend server.
+* **Cors** - We will use this library for CORS (Cross-Origin Resource Sharing) configuration between the backend and the frontend server.
 * **Multer** - It is a Node.js middleware used for handling `multipart/form-data`, which is primarily used for uploading files.
 * **Pg** - It is a non-blocking PostgreSQL client for Node.js.
 * **Sequelize** - This is a modern TypeScript and Node.js ORM for various databases like Oracle, Postgres, MySQL, MariaDB, SQLite and SQL Server.
-* **Fast-csv** - This library is used for parsing and formatting CSVs or any other delimited value file in Node.js.
+* **Fast-csv** - We will use this library for parsing and formatting CSVs or any other delimited value file in Node.js.
-* **Json2csv** - This library is used to convert JSON into CSV with column titles and proper line endings.
+* **Json2csv** - We will use this library to convert JSON into CSV with column titles and proper line endings.

 Now, we will create a server folder and add all our code within that directory.